-Chinese city accused of stealing virus masks from hard-hit neighbour
+Chinese city accused of stealing virus masks from hard-hit neighbor

 Chongqing told Dali to give them back but the Dali government said on Wednesday it had already distributed the 598 boxes of masks and so could not retrieve them.

-Dali drew widespread anger on China’s social media, with many users accusing the city of theft.
+Dali drew widespread anger on Chinese social media, with many users accusing the city of theft.

-Even hospitals in Wuhan, are facing dwindling supplies.
-The city, which has more than 10,000 confirmed cases of infection, has called on public support for protective supplies such as masks and suits.
+The Dali government laid the blame on two city officials.
+One of them, the director of the city health bureau, has been removed from his post, state television reported on Thursday.

+Other state media also reported that Qingdao in Shandong province gave instructions to its customs to hold on to a shipment of masks and other medical products en route to the northeastern city of Shenyang from South Korea.

 Medical resources are very stretched across China as cases of infection and the death toll rise.